neuefische/wd-flipped-classroom-curriculum/sessions/css-structure/challenges-css-structure.md

 The desired result: One should be able to see which HTML elements belong together to a logical group (a BEM "block" / a "component"), by reading the HTML code and paying attention to the classnames.

-## Separate the Quiz Code CSS code into different files
+## Separate the Quiz App CSS code into different files

 You created a structure of individual components in the previous exercise.